LIVE-GS: LLM Powers Interactive VR Experience with Physics-Aware Gaussian Splatting: Preliminaries

-\textbf{Gaussian training with identity encoding}\quad 3DGS\cite{kerbl20233d} represents a scene using a collection of colored 3D Gaussians and renders them into camera views through splatting-based rasterization.
+3DGS \cite{kerbl20233d} represents a scene using a collection of colored 3D Gaussians and renders them into camera views through splatting-based rasterization.
 Each 3D Gaussian primitive is characterized by its center $\mathbf{p}_k$ and covariance matrix $\Sigma_k$:

-where x is an arbitrary position in world space and the covariance matrix $\Sigma=RSS^TR^T$ is formulated by scaling matrix $S$ and rotation matrix $R$.
+where x is an arbitrary position in world space and the covariance matrix $\bm{\Sigma}=\bm{RSS}^T\bm{R}^T$ is formulated by scaling matrix $\bm{S}$ and rotation matrix $\bm{R}$.
 Additionally, each Gaussian kernel carries an opacity $\alpha$ and a color $c$ for tile-based rasterization.
 3D Gaussian kernels $G_k$ are first transformed to image plane as 2D Gaussian kernels $G^{'}$\cite{zwicker2001ewa}, and then input for sorting and volumetric alpha blending:

 where $x^{'}$ represents the target pixel, whose rendering result is influenced by N Gaussian kernels.